linea-analytics/linea/README.md

 `linea` is an R library, designed as an interface to accelerate linear regression modelling and visualization.
 The library allows users to build complex model specification through custom transformations.

-The library can be installed from CRAN using install.packages('linea') or from GitHub using devtools::install_github('paladinic/linea').
+The library can be installed from CRAN using `install.packages('linea')`.

+Alternatively, you can install the development version from GitHub using `devtools::install_github('paladinic/linea')`.

 The [online guide](https://www.linea-r.org) provides a detailed walkthrough of how to use LINEA.